DangTrung1212/historty-quiz/memory-bank/progress.md

 # Project Progress

 ## Current Status
-The application is largely stable with major bugs addressed.
-Focus is shifting towards new features and UI enhancements.
+The application is stable after resolving significant state management and lifecycle bugs.
+Focus is now shifting to implementing the core reward visualization (Progress Widget) and related UI enhancements.

 ## What Works
-- Project structure is established with client/server architecture
+- Project structure is established with client/server architecture.
-- React application setup with routing using Wouter
+- React application setup with routing using Wouter.
-- Component organization following modern React patterns
+- Component organization following modern React patterns.
-- Context API providers are set up for state management
+- Context API providers are set up for state management (`MultipleChoiceQuizContext`, `DungSaiQuizContext`, `ProgressContext`).
-- Tailwind CSS is configured for styling
+- Tailwind CSS is configured for styling.
-- Finalized UI/UX decisions for "Trắc Nghiệm Đúng Sai" section
+- UI/UX for "Trắc Nghiệm Đúng Sai" section is implemented.
-- State reset and navigation logic is now robust and consistent for all quiz types
+- State reset and navigation logic is robust and consistent for all quiz types (retake, navigating away/back).
-- Infinite render loop in DungSaiQuiz is fixed
+- Infinite render loop bugs related to state updates and effect dependencies are fixed.
-- Retake logic is consistent and reliable for all quiz types
+- Retake logic is consistent and reliable for all quiz types.
-- MCQ answer review now always shows explanations if available
+- MCQ answer review correctly shows explanations.
-- "Làm lại" button on results page correctly resets MCQ quiz progress
+- "Làm lại" button on results page correctly resets quiz progress.
-- MCQ re-render issue when starting/navigating to a quiz is resolved for in-session progress
+- **Overall Progress Tracking:** `ProgressContext` reliably tracks `completed`, `highScoreAchieved` (score >= 90%), and `highestScore` for each section.
+- **Persistent Progress:** `ProgressContext` saves and loads the overall progress state to Local Storage under the `overallQuizProgress` key.
+- **DungSai Quiz Reset:** State correctly resets when navigating to the DungSai quiz page.

 ## What's Left to Build/Complete
-1. **Reward System Implementation**:
-   - Finalize image slice unlocking mechanism upon high scores
+1. **Progress Widget & Reward Visualization**:
+   - Implement the Progress Widget UI on the quiz selection page (`quiz-selection.tsx`).
-   - Develop the final reward screen (full image reveal and congratulatory message)
+   - Display the reward image within the widget, showing slices based on `ProgressContext.getImageRevealLevel()`.
-   - Ensure robust integration with quiz completion and scoring from all quiz types
+   - Display highest scores per section (e.g., in the widget or on quiz cards) using `ProgressContext.getSectionHighestScore()`.

 2. **UI & UX Enhancements**:
-   - Implement the planned new color theme across the application
+   - Implement the planned new color theme across the application.
-   - Conduct a general UI review and implement improvements for visual appeal and intuitiveness
+   - Conduct a general UI review and implement improvements for visual appeal and intuitiveness.
-   - Optimize responsive design for various screen sizes
+   - Optimize responsive design for various screen sizes.
-   - Review and implement accessibility improvements (ARIA attributes, keyboard navigation, etc.)
+   - Review and implement accessibility improvements (ARIA attributes, keyboard navigation, etc.).

+3. **Code Cleanup**:
+    - Remove unused Local Storage functions (`saveMcqProgress`, `loadMcqProgress`) from `lib/storage.ts` and related imports.

-3. **Bug Fixing & Polish**:
+4. **Testing & Polish**:
-   - Address any remaining minor bugs or visual inconsistencies
+   - Address any remaining minor bugs or visual inconsistencies.
-   - Perform thorough testing of all features, especially the reward system and new UI elements
+   - Perform thorough testing of the progress widget, reward display, and overall quiz flow.
-   - Consider adding more unit/integration tests for new features
+   - Consider adding more unit/integration tests for new features.

 ## Known Issues
-- `currentQuestion` for MCQs resets on new browser sessions due to type limitations in `loadProgress` from `lib/storage.ts`.
-In-session progress is preserved
+- `currentQuestion` for MCQs resets on new browser sessions because `MultipleChoiceQuizContext` no longer persists this detailed state (this is now the intended behavior, focusing persistence on overall progress via `ProgressContext`).
-- Some code duplication and complexity due to separate quiz contexts (Refactoring to be considered post current priorities)
+- Some code duplication and complexity due to separate quiz contexts (Refactoring remains deprioritized).

-## Notes
-- Primary focus: UI improvements and reward feature implementation

 ## Milestones
 - [x] Project setup and structure established